JakePeyser/runkeeper-hashmatch/README.md

 ### Analyzing Hashtag Data

-**`/analyze/twitter/@hashtag`:** Finds users who have recently tweeted using #hashtag, collects their tweets, and stores them in the database.
+**`/analyze/twitter/@hashtag`:** Finds users who have recently tweeted using #hashtag, collects their tweets, and stores them in the `profiles` collection in the database.

-**`/analyze/personality/@hashtag`:** Aggregates users' tweets for the input hashtag and runs them through the Personality Insights API, saving the results in the database.
+**`/analyze/personality/@hashtag`:** Aggregates users' tweets for the input hashtag and runs them through the Personality Insights API, saving the results in the `hashtags` collection in the database.
 If analysis for the hashtag already exists, it is overwritten with the new results

 **Note:** Keep the [Twitter API rate limiting policy][twitter_rate_limit_url] in mind, as the first route hits the API an average of 25 times per call.